 There is also a sample guarantee letter to download, edit and use.

-Any loans, grants or scholarships you are entitled to are not affected by taking part in Study Abroad.
+Any loans, grants or scholarships you are currently entitled to may be affected by taking part in Study Abroad.

 Should you have any questions about any of the above for your time abroad, you should contact the provider.

-The Global Opportunities & Exchanges team does not have any contact with them.
+The Global Opportunities & Exchanges team cannot contact your provider on your behalf.
 It is your responsibility to contact them for information or guidance.

 External scholarships & awards